-Since my back flare up, I have been doing a lot of thinking about lower back pain.
+Since my back flare-up, I have been thinking about lower back pain a lot.

-I got thinking about what was the most important thing that helped me overcome my back pain in three days.
+I thought about the most crucial thing that helped me overcome my back pain in three days.

-I also thought back to the clients that I have helped over the last 15 years and what they had that helped them over their lower back pain.
+I also thought back to the clients I have helped over the last 15 years, and what they had that helped them with their lower back pain.

 After doing so, I did this video.